varigence/docs/bimlflex/reference-documentation/AddRecordSourceToIntegrationKey.md

 # Add Record Source To Integration Key

-Import Metadata will add "@@rs" to Integration Keys if true
+Import Metadata will add "@@rs" to Integration Keys if true.

 Notes:
 * This setting is part of the `Model` settings category.
 * The default value for this setting is `Y`.